Chapter 2:

 A woman cried out.
 “Fiann!
 No!”

 A guard wrenched an arm behind the sobbing boy’s back.
-His eyes were terrified, darting wildly before meeting hers.
-His tears fell, mingling with the pool of blood on the ground.
+His terrified eyes darted around wildly before meeting hers.
+His tears fell, mixing with the pool of blood on the ground.
 He mouthed a word, but she couldn’t be sure what.

 She couldn’t be sure of anything.